 A further confirmation is the Greek version (Septuagint) of Isaiah 17:9, which says that the Hivites and Amorites deserted their cities.

 7.2 Og of Bashan

-The other Ammonite king who attached Israel was Og of Bashan.
+The other Ammonite king who attacked Israel was Og of Bashan.
 The same thing happened to him.

 So the LORD our God also gave into our hands Og king of Bashan and all his army.
 We struck them down, leaving no survivors (Deut 3:3).

 This translation is also misleading.
 The word "nakah" is translated as "struck", but it can also mean "cast out".
-Moses
+Moses might have been saying.

 We cast them out, letting no one remain.